CHICKEN FAQ

 What are the best breeds?

 We think all breeds of chickens are wonderful!
 That being said, it ultimately depends on what you are looking for in a chicken.
 Do you want lots of eggs?
 Do you want a colorful egg basket?
-Do you want chickens that are especially good around children?
 Do you want heritage breed chickens?
 Once you decide which qualities are most important for your situation, it can be easier to narrow down which breed or breeds may be best for you!

 Do I have to get all the same breed?